 Permanent closure of the bridge would result in an unreasonable social and economic burden on the local community.
 Accordingly, the No-Build Alternative has been determined to be imprudent and infeasible and would not meet the project purpose and need as previously described.

-1.4.3 Comparison of Alternatives
+1.4.3 Identification of a Preferred Alternative